 How to use the ESB ecars network

-Access to the ESB ecars network is made via an RFID card.
+Access to the ESB ecars network is made via the ESB ecar connect app, which is free to download, or via an RFID card.

 Finding ESB ecars points on Zap-Map